-Working in JeddahFotolia
+Working in Jeddah?

 Several sectors of Saudi Arabia’s industry are expanding right now.
 There is a high demand for industrial machinery and equipment.
 Mining, aluminum and steel production are going strong as well.
-But it’s the construction sector that is developing at the most impressive pace: in 2011, it grew by nearly 12%.
+But it’s the construction sector that is developing at the most impressive pace and thus may be the best place for expats to find work.
+Between 2011 and 2015, it grew by 6.35%, and between 2016 and 2020, it is expected to grow by another 7.05%.
 Moreover, owing to Saudi Arabia’s increasing population, there is a huge domestic market for consumer goods and medical services.
-According to experts, the country’s future growth sectors will include vehicle engineering, energy production and distribution, as well as waste disposal and recycling.
-These trends will also influence the employment opportunities for people working in Jeddah.
+However, unemployment among the young Saudi populace, as well as general unrest in the Arab World, seems to have influenced private consumption in a somewhat negative way.

-The government has already done a lot to remove bureaucratic obstacles for entrepreneurs; however, observers criticize the lack of due process for foreign investors or employees involved in legal battles.
+The government has already done much to remove bureaucratic obstacles for entrepreneurs; however, observers criticize the lack of due process for foreign investors or employees involved in legal battles.
 Last but not least, considering the political situation in the Middle East, socio-political reforms are probably overdue.
-Expatriates living and working in Jeddah are surely following these developments with great interest.
+Expatriates living and working in Jeddah are surely following these constantly new and changing developments with great interest.

 By working in Jeddah, you will settle in one of Saudi Arabia’s most important economic centers, the most significant in the western region.
 Although the area around Jeddah doesn’t boast big oil resources, a pipeline connects it to the large oilfields of the Eastern Province.
 Therefore oil refining and export do play a major role for those working in Jeddah.
 Furthermore, there are several mining projects, quarries, and power plants in the region, too.

 Due to its proximity to Islam’s Holy Cities, Jeddah has always been a major stop for devout Muslims performing the hajj to Mecca and Medina.
-Today, an estimated 500,000 pilgrims enter Saudi Arabia via Jeddah every year.
+Today, an estimated 600,000 pilgrims enter Saudi Arabia via Jeddah every year.
 The city also hosts a number of trade fairs, such as the Saudi International Motor Show, Propac Arabia (processing and packacking), Machinex (machinery and equipment), and Beyond Beauty Arabia.

-Working in Jeddah: Yanbu al Bahr
+Yanbu al Bahr

 For some expats, working in Jeddah’s metro area can mean moving all the way to Yanbu al Bahr, 350 km to the north.
 In the 1970s, a Royal Commission designated this small town to serve as an industrial district and cargo port.
 Today, Yanbu has several refineries, a plastics factory, a cement factory, a gas plant, and a desalination facility.